 Frog can claim that it was the first manufacturer to mass produce model kits with its Penguin range dating back to the 1930’s but Airfix released the first injection moulded models starting with the Ferguson Tractor (yes I have one) Then on to the Golden Hind followed by the Spitfire.
 Airfix brought the hobby to the masses with its deal with FW Woolworths (also gone now from the UK) and by using plastic bags for packing, which was copied by other manufactures including Frog.

-It is a strange coincidence that both Frog & Airfix started less than 4 miles apart, both for a time moved to Calais and Frog finished in Westwood Kent now the home of Airfix, which is part of Hornby Hobbies.
+It is a strange coincidence that both Frog & Airfix started less than 4 miles apart, both for a time moved to Calais and Frog finished in Westwood Kent now the UK home of Airfix, which is part of Hornby Hobbies.

 Luckily for us models from Frog are still produced to this day by Eastern European companies as well as by Revell.
 Today the hobby is very healthy and mainly aimed at the more mature modeller who more often than not cut their teeth on Airfix & Frog.

 Instruction sheet from the Airfix BT-K in authors collection.
 Note the description of the various parts

 These are the very inaccurate plans that Aurora and later Airfix relied on to produce the BT-K Spitfire.
 They were first drawn on the 30th October 1940 (the last day of the Battle of Britain) and published in the February 1941 issue of Model Airplane News.
 The plans purport to show a Mark 11, but the round oil cooler is closer to a Mark V The squadron code and serial number RG904 are however entirely fictitious.
 Frogs latter release is far more accurate in out line to a Mark 11.
 America had not yet entered the War at time these plans were published and the Spitfire was still classified as Secret.